pattonsgirl/CEG2350/Labs/Lab07/README.md

     - How much space is used?
     - Where is it mounted to?
 8. View the contents of the filesystem table in `/etc/fstab`
-9. Explain the fields in the entry that mounts the root filesystem.
+9. Explain fields & purpose of fields in the entry that mounts the root filesystem.

 **Resources**
 - [IBM - Displaying partition information using `parted`](https://developer.ibm.com/tutorials/l-lpic1-104-1/#displaying-partition-information-using-parted)